 A promotional process for the benefit of increasing sales or company awareness by offering consumers the possibility of winning a prize through entering.

-An advantage a company has over it’s competitors which allows them to generate greater sales or margins with regard to it’s product or service offered.
+An advantage a company has over its competitors which allows them to generate greater sales or margins with regard to the product or service offered.

-A small data file that is stored onto a end-users computer from a website that allows identification of the user for the website host.
+A small data file that is stored on an end-user's computer from a website that allows identification of the user for the website host.

 The process whereby creative written content is prepared for marketing material, such as advertisements.